 Employers love asking this question, so make sure you prepare for it!
 Try to avoid talking about how your experience aligns with the job and that you’re a perfect fit.
 The interviewer already knows this – why do you think they invited you for the interview in the first place?

 Spend some time looking at the website, check out recent news about the company.
 Do they support any charities?
 Have they recently won any awards?
 Have there been any significant changes in the business recently?
 Use this information and tailor your responses accordingly.
 It will help you to build rapport and demonstrate that you are a great match for their business.
 Make a point of saying that your personality would fit in well with the company culture, that you’re driven, determined and ambitious and that your experience speaks for itself.
 The company will want someone that will fit into their existing teams well whilst also doing a really great job.

-Grab a pen and paper, grab a coffee.....and spend some quality time preparing for your interview: if you can tackle these tough interview question, you’ll be ready for anything
+Grab a pen and paper, grab a coffee…..and spend some quality time preparing for your interview: if you can tackle these tough interview questions, you’ll be ready for anything

 Click here to get in touch and find out how Akton can help you to find your next role.